(And Dad guilt!)

 What’s The Problem?

 Me and Daz needed a bit of break.
 I know, I know, I can hear you say it now, ‘You don’t get breaks when you have children’.
 I was feeling proper mum guilt because I know you don’t get breaks when you have children.
 Why should you?
 But after Daz was head-butted by Baby J and I got a slap in the face, I made up my mind.
 Yes please lovely big sister, please pick up the devil child!

 I felt awful.
 We’d spent nearly 3 years trying to have a baby and now here I was needing a few hours break.
+I’d never had much time away from Baby J before.
 I felt so guilty but it wasn’t like I was palming my child off to some stranger or putting him up for adoption!
 He was going to my sister who has 3 children of her own who are extremely well cared for (if a little crazy and feral!!!)
 He was going to be safe (apart from being licked to death by Pixie, the dog).

 Me and Daz had a lovely few hours to ourselves.
 We took a walk to the shop, had some lunch then I took a well-needed nap.
 But I felt guilty the whole time.
 Guilty because I needed those few hours away from Baby J. And guilty because I felt great just having those few hours just to be Lisa again.
 And obviously this got me to thinking about mum guilt.

 Mum guilt can strike at any time and in so many different ways.
 Maybe you’re feeling guilty that you fed your child chicken nuggets again, or maybe you lost your temper and shouted, or you can’t afford to buy them that new toy because the money just wouldn’t stretch this month.